Malware Miscellany, August 2007

-The middle of the month means it’s time for our miscellany, so let’s take a look at what the first month of summer brought us
+The middle of the month means it’s time for our miscellany, so let’s take a look at what the final month of summer brought us.

 Cloud Atlas attacks the public sector and diplomatic structures of Russia and Belarus, using ReverseSocks, SSH, and Tor for persistence in infected systems and its new tool, PowerCloud.